-Half-hardy annuals, including petunias (Petunia spp.) or geraniums (Pelargonium spp.) or hardy annuals, like pansies (Viola × wittrockiana) usually won't be adversely affected by a temperature of 32 degrees Fahrenheit.
+Half-hardy annuals, including petunias (Petunia x hybrida, USDA zones 10-11) and geraniums (Pelargonium x hybridum, zones 10-11), and biennial pansies (Viola x wittrockiana, zones 6-10) usually won't be adversely affected by a temperature of 32 degrees Fahrenheit.
 But that can depend on when they are exposed to it.

 Plants that have experienced a gradual cooling in fall can survive freezing better than those just planted in spring, which lack such "hardening."
 Still, you should protect your plants from frost, covering annuals you wish to save whenever frost is forecast, as the meteorologist isn't always right about how low the temperature will go.

 Pansies can survive a light freeze or frost, but petunias and geraniums should be protected with row covers or planted in containers and brought inside.

 Petunias can potentially be perennial in U.S. Department of Agriculture plant hardiness zones 10 and 11.
 Elsewhere they are considered half-hardy annuals, which means they will survive light frosts but not heavy ones.
 A light freeze as one caused by temperatures between 29 and 32 F.

 Because the weather frequently warms into Indian summer after a harsher frost, you may be able to keep your petunias blooming until late fall simply by covering them whenever the temperature threatens to drop below 29 F.

 Pansies, which are hardy biennials in USDA zones 6 through 10, may droop and change color after a hard freeze — temperatures below 25 F — but that doesn't mean they are dying.
 Hardier than plants from tropical regions, they can survive around 10 F. It's a good idea to cover pansies with straw or pine straw whenever forecasts call for temperatures below 20 F, as frozen roots may cause them to die of thirst.